brinkmanlab/IslandCompare/ui/static/about.md

 **Resistance Gene Identifier (RGI)** is a tool developed to make antimicrobial resistance gene predictions using the curated [Comprehensive Antibiotic Resistance Database (CARD)](https://card.mcmaster.ca).
 CARD contains entries for both protein variant genes (mutations conferring resistance) and protein homolog genes involved in resistance with curated detection cut-offs.
 For a full description of CARD and RGI, please see [Jia et al., 2017](https://academic.oup.com/nar/article/45/D1/D566/2333912).

-# Support for Draft Genomes
+[//]: # (# Support for Draft Genomes)

-Draft genomes are processed in much the same way as IslandViewer.
+[//]: # (Draft genomes are processed in much the same way as IslandViewer.
 Upon selecting a set of draft genomes to analyse, the contigs in a single genome/file will need to be concatenated in order to perform the analysis in IslandCompare.
 If draft genomes are included in a job submission, you will need to select either “OPTION-FOR-STITCHING-IN-ORDER” to concatenate the contigs in the order submitted, or select a reference genome against which all genomes in the analysis will be aligned and concatenated.
-If the option to align against a reference is chosen, contigs unique to the custom genome or contigs that could be placed in several position according to the reference genome (such as identical transposases that could not be solved by short read assembly software) will remain unaligned and placed at the end of the pseudochromosome.
+If the option to align against a reference is chosen, contigs unique to the custom genome or contigs that could be placed in several position according to the reference genome - such as identical transposases that could not be solved by short read assembly software - will remain unaligned and placed at the end of the pseudochromosome.
 These contigs that could not be ordered are shown in ???.
 Contig gaps are indicated by ???.
-Contigs placed in this unaligned region should be evaluated with extra caution.
+Contigs placed in this unaligned region should be evaluated with extra caution.)

 # Analysis Considerations